mete0r/xoauth2relay/README.rst

 Make a Google API Project and import clientsecrets.json file::

-   xoauth2relay-init clientsecrets.json
+   xoauth2relay init clientsecrets.json

 Then login::

-   xoauth2relay-login foo@gmail.com
+   xoauth2relay login foo@gmail.com

 You can login another account::

-   xoauth2relay-login bar@gmail.com
+   xoauth2relay login bar@gmail.com

 Run the application::

-   xoauth2relay-serve -vvv
+   xoauth2relay -vvv serve

 Now you can test it with a SMTP client::